Daph1986/Postfly-business-card-creator/testing/README.md

 <img src="../testing/testing_images/lighthouse_mobile.png" alt="Lighthouse mobile" width="70%" height="70%"><br>
 After doing the Lighthouse checks one warning became visible, namely: <br>
 <img src="../testing/testing_images/warning_after_lighthouse.png" alt="Lighthouse warning" width="70%" height="70%"><br>
-This has to do with changes in Google's privacy policies, tutor support has been contacted about it and this warning can be ignored.
+This was not there in previous testing and is likely due to changes to Google's privacy policy, tutor assistance has been contacted and this warning can be ignored.
-The results of the Lighthouse tests are satisfying, so at this moment there is no need for adjustments.
+The results of the Lighthouse tests are satisfactory, so no adjustments are needed at this time.

 GTmetrix
 ======